 You shouldn't include any identifying information with your submission.
 Don't add your name or group name to files you upload or use names in comments.

 Contact the help desk at your institution.
 They can help you troubleshoot and download any application you might need.
 If you're not sure how to contact them, look for the technology office on your institution's website or search the web for your institution's name + Blackboard + help or support.
 Check to make sure you're using a supported internet browser and operating system for your institution's version of Blackboard Learn.

 Your instructor controls the date when group assignments become available.
 You might also have to meet other criteria to access the assignment.
 For example, you might have to mark a lecture as reviewed first.
 Contact your instructor for more information.

 My instructor did not receive our group assignment.
 What do I do?

-You must discuss this issue with your instructor.
+You need to discuss this issue with your instructor.